ahmedelmahd/ahmedelmahd/README.md

 # 💫 About Me:
-🔭 I’m enrolled in the ALX SWE program and am gradually becoming a 24/7 no-lifer programmer, YAY!
+🔭 I am a react front-end developer, working on multiple projects 24/7.
+What a life.

 ## 🌐 Socials: